 In January 2008, he started in his first career playoff game.
 Moreover, in the 2008 NFL season, he returned as starting left outside linebacker for the third consecutive season.

 Hawk finished that season with three sacks, 16 starts, and 86 combined tackles.
-In January 2009, the team made several changes, and Hawk was moved from weakside linebacker to inside linebacker.
+In January 2009, the team made several changes, and Hawk was moved from a weakside linebacker to an inside linebacker.

 Furthermore, Hawk appeared in all 16 games in 2009 and had 14 starts with 89 combined tackles, two interceptions, and two pass deflections.

-In 2010, he retained his role as starting inside linebackers and finished the 2010 NFL Season with 111 combined tackles, ten pass deflections, and three interceptions.
+In 2010, he retained his role as starting inside linebacker and finished the 2010 NFL Season with 111 combined tackles, ten pass deflections, and three interceptions.